MilanStaffehl/TNG-Cluster-paper/README.md

 2. The code has third-party dependencies that are not available on PyPI or conda.
 3. The code is written for execution on clusters, not PCs.

-The first two problems can be remedied by "installing" the code.
+The first two problems can be remedied by "installing" the repository.
 This repository comes with an installation Python script that will set up the expected directories.
-By default, it will place these directories inside the project directory (don't
-worry: they are ignored by git by default).
+By default, it will place these directories inside the project directory (they are ignored by git by default).
 Alternatively, you can specify the location of the required directories manually.

 ### Using the install script